Turkish alphabet reform: Other early proposals

-From the 1850s–1860s onwards, most Turkish intellectual class knew French.
+From the 1850s–1860s onwards, most of the Turkish intellectual class knew French.
 With the spread of telegraphy, a form of Turkish written in the Latin alphabet and according to French spelling became a part of daily life.
 The habit of using this writing was due to the use of this script on shop signs and advertisements.

 There was a decision made at the First All-Union Turkological Congress in Baku to adopt the Latin script instead of the Arabic script for all Turkic languages.
 It is known that Atatürk closely followed this congress.
-During the Stalinist era, the Soviet Union forced Turkic states to switch to the Cyrillic script to sever the connection between Turkey and the Turkic republics.
+During the Stalinist era, the Soviet Union forced Turkic states to switch to the Cyrillic script to sever the connection amongst Turkic republics and hinder any pan-Turkic nationalism.
 After the dissolution of the USSR in 1991, Azerbaijan, Uzbekistan, Turkmenistan, and Kazakhstan switched back to the Latin alphabet.

 During the Second Constitutional Era, efforts to define Turkish national identity independently from Islam gained traction, particularly among those close to the Committee of Union and Progress.